Current Students - Life in the UK

 You must open a bank account as soon as you arrive in the UK.

-If you bring a banker’s draft in your name, in Pounds Sterling (£GBP) with you, please ensure that the draft is drawn on a UK bank as this speeds up transactions and ensures that commission payments are dealt with locally in your own country.
-Once you deposit the draft it should take between seven to ten days to clear.
+If you bring a banker’s draft in your name, in Pounds Sterling (£GBP), with you, please ensure that the draft is drawn on a UK bank, as this speeds up transactions and ensures that commission payments are dealt with locally in your own country.
+Once you deposit the draft, it should take between seven and ten days to clear.
 Do not bring personal cheques as many banks will not accept them.

 Currency